-Once micro-credential is obtained, the learner is provided with a proof of success: it often appears as a certificate accessible online, commonly called a digital badge.
-The open source Open Badges format is the most popular today because it can be implemented by any institution that wishes to do so and offers interoperability and durability ensured by a growing ecosystem of players: more than 3,000 organizations around the world create and issue this type of digital micro-certification today (Deloitte, Skills Badges at the heart of tomorrow’s training — FR).
+Once a micro-credential is obtained, the learner is provided with a proof of success: it often appears as a certificate accessible online, commonly called a digital badge.
+The open source digital Open Badges format is the most popular today because it can be implemented by any institution and offers interoperability and durability ensured by a growing ecosystem of more than 3,000 organizations around the world that create and issue this type of digital micro-certification today (Deloitte, Skills Badges at the heart of tomorrow’s training — FR).

 These badges will follow the learner, the employee, throughout his/her career.
+As These badges will follow the learner, the employee, throughout their career.
 As such, they must be “verifiable”, i.e. easily recognized as authentic, with an easy-to-trace origin.

-Traceability, authenticity, durability: blockchain becomes the standard for micro-credentials
+Traceability, authenticity, durability: why is blockchain becoming the definite standard for micro-credentials?

-The blockchain, a lever for a skill-oriented educational approach: it enables the delivery of secure Open Badges and micro-credentials for professional use.
+The Blockchain is fast becoming a lever for a skill-oriented educational approach: it enables the delivery of secure Open Badges and micro-credentials for professional use.

 As with diplomas, the question of the authenticity of skill badges or micro-certifications is key, and the blockchain, a decentralized, durable and tamper-proof database, ensures an unequalled level of security.